Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

 - This season, he's accounted for 21.0% of his team's three-pointers made, averaging 2.8 per game.

-- Randle's Knicks average 101 possessions per game, which ranks 23rd among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- Allowing 109.8 points per contest, the Heat are the second-ranked team in the league defensively.
+- The Heat allow 109.8 points per contest, second-ranked in the NBA.

-- The Heat allow 41.9 rebounds per game, ranking sixth in the league.
+- The Heat are the sixth-ranked squad in the league, allowing 41.9 rebounds per contest.

-- In terms of assists, the Heat are 14th in the league, giving up 25.6 per game.
+- The Heat are the 14th-ranked team in the NBA, giving up 25.6 assists per contest.

 Julius Randle vs. the Heat